The only tiny house course you’ll ever need!

 Discount on in-person building classes with Wild Abundance

-When you enroll in the Tiny House Academy, you’ll also get a coupon for $200 off our in-person tiny house building class.
+When you enroll in the online Tiny House Academy, you’ll also get a coupon for $200 off our in-person tiny house building class.

-Education for all experience levels
+Education on how to build a tiny house for all experience levels

 Tiny House Instructors